Akouris: Pocic does little Lemont proud

 Ethan Pocic seems larger than life.
 At 6-7, 290 pounds the Lemont lineman towers over his teammates and coaches.
 And nowhere was that more evident than in Lemont’s cafeteria Friday morning, when Pocic received his game jersey for the annual Under Armour All-America game.

-They both have committed to play football at Division I schools — McGovern to Notre Dame.
+And they have all committed to play football at Division I schools — Isaac is committed to USC and McGovern to Notre Dame.
 There were 90 players chosen from across the country to play in the Under Armour game.

 “I was pumped, because I knew it was the game I wanted to play in,” Pocic said.
 “In my opinion, all the top recruits are playing in this one.
 It’s the achievement of it, because not everyone is selected to play in it.”